jw2249a/2017-bayes-audit/2017-code/README.md

       (for example, one or a few collections per county),
 * a **collection manager** for each collection (may be the same manager for several collections),
-* all ballots in a collection have the same **ballot style** (that is, they show the same contests on each ballot in the collection), (** THIS IS BEING FIXED **)
+* all ballots in a collection need not have the same **ballot style** (that is, they need not show the same contests on each ballot in the collection),
-* for a given contest, there may be one or several collections having ballots showing that contest,
+* for a given contest, there may be one or several collections having ballots showing that contest.

-We assume that the election has the following components:
+We assume that the election has the following phases:
 1. ("_Pre-election_") Election specification and setup.
 2. ("_Election_") Vote-casting, interpretation and preliminary reporting.
 3. ("_Post-election_") Audit.